cmgospod/cmgospod.github.io/_posts/2019-08-13-first-project.md

 I completed my first data science project.
 It's just a simple analysis of some data to practice making data visualizations.
-You can check it out at https://medium.com/@xtiangospod/inflation-and-crisis-in-egypt-84c3e1414da6.
+You can check it out on Medium [here](https://medium.com/@xtiangospod/inflation-and-crisis-in-egypt-84c3e1414da6).